-As programmer, I searched of a way to remove these instances programmatically.
-OK, I digged google and found DevCon, a tool to manage devices and instances from the command line.
+As a programmer, I searched a way to remove these instances programmatically.
+OK, I digged Google and found DevCon, a tool to manage devices and instances from the command line.
 Unfortunately, I had to download a CD image of Windows WDK to get DevCon.exe.
-Then I found a site which described howto install DevCon only.
+Then, I found a site which described howto install DevCon only.

 With the help of DevCon.exe, I produced a list of “Microsoft Windows Mobile Remote Adapter” instances, removed to not numbered one and then built a list of DevCon commands to remove the obsolete instances.